patriciomartinns/mcp-pdf-reader/README.md

 ### Support

-Open an issue or discussion em [github.com/patriciomartinns/mcp-pdf-reader](https://github.com/patriciomartinns/mcp-pdf-reader) para dúvidas, roadmap ou bugs.
+Open an issue or discussion at [github.com/patriciomartinns/mcp-pdf-reader](https://github.com/patriciomartinns/mcp-pdf-reader) for questions, roadmap requests, or bug reports.